Jemurai/diagrams/README.md

-# diagrams
+# Diagrams

-A simple repo with thoughts about licenses.
+A simple repo with diagrams for understanding interesting security questions.